Applying for Aid – New J.D. Students

 - Student 2015 complete tax return

-- File a Need Access Report
+- File a CSS Profile

 - Provide parental information.
 Applications missing parental information will not be reviewed for scholarship unless you have requested and have received a waiver from the Financial Aid Office.